pypa/packaging.python.org/source/specifications/build-system-interface.rst

   def get_requires_for_build_wheel(config_settings=None):
       ...

-This hook MUST return an additional list of strings containing :pep:`508` dependency specifications, above and beyond those specified in the ``pyproject.toml`` file, to be installed when calling the ``build_wheel`` or ``prepare_metadata_for_build_wheel`` hooks.
+This hook MUST return an additional list of strings containing :ref:`dependency specifiers <dependency-specifiers>`, above and beyond those specified in the ``pyproject.toml`` file, to be installed when calling the ``build_wheel`` or ``prepare_metadata_for_build_wheel`` hooks.

 Example::